 Vitamins A, C, D, E, K and the B vitamins are vital for skin healing and cell maintenance.
 Alcohol also inhibits the absorption of these essential vitamins.

 Alcohol also decreases the body’s ability to absorb minerals, in particular, zinc which is vital in the synthesis and accumulation of collagen, especially in the wound’s early granulation tissue.
-Zinc deficiency can delay the wound healing.
+Zinc deficiency can delay wound healing post surgery.

-While caffeine is known for its strong antioxidant properties, it has the potential to hinder your skin’s healing process.
-Excessive caffeine intake can not only affect nutrient absorption, it can also compromise your skin’s integrity by dehydrating your body.
+Sorry to be the bearer of bad news, but caffeine makes it on the list of key foods to avoid during wound healing.
+While caffeine is known for its strong antioxidant properties, it has the potential to hinder your skin’s natural healing process.
+Excessive caffeine intake can not only affect nutrient absorption, but it can also compromise your skin’s integrity by dehydrating your body.
 Dehydration causes the skin to reduce elasticity and become fragile and susceptible to breaking down.

 It also can limit the supply of nutrients and oxygen to the wound by reducing the blood volume due to dehydration.
 This causes tissue perfusion where the tissues at the capillary level are undernourished.
 Cellular proliferation, adhesion and migration are restricted, this increases wound healing time.